ox-vgg/vgg_text_search/README.md

 The service is supposed to search for words in the text-index and then retrieve the results.
 For this to work, the text-index must be built before hand.
 The scripts to perform this task are located inside the `utils` folder.
 See the README file inside `utils` for more information.

+***Full-system***: If you do not have a set of text detection results, you can generate one from a set of images or a video file.
+The full-system includes `ffmpeg` and [Yang Liu's Text-Detect-Recognize](https://github.com/lyyangduo/Text-Detect-Recognize) software, which is be able to detect and recognize text from an image.
+The scripts in the `pipeline` folder will allow you to process an image folder or a video with that software, and automatically index the results for later retrieval with the text-search service.

 Supported platforms
 -------------------